BOOTLEG FILES 660: “The Westminster Passion Play – Behold the Man” (1951 British feature film).

 CHANCES OF SEEING A COMMERCIAL DVD RELEASE: There are too many issues to address.

-The first American production of the sound film era that depicted Jesus Christ as a full-frontal walking, talking central character was not made in Hollywood.
+The first feature-length American production of the sound film era that depicted Jesus Christ as a full-frontal walking, talking central character was not made in Hollywood.
 Instead, it was shot in an Oklahoma site called Holy City of the Wichitas, located outside of the city of Lawton.
 In many ways, the back story on the film’s creation is more fascinating than the on-screen presentation, although the film is not without its value.